dhabersack/islovely.co/content/posts/04-understanding-css-hierarchy-matching/index.md

 ---
-date: 2012-12-27
+title: Understanding CSS hierarchy-matching
 description: In order to improve your stylesheets, you first need to understand how browsers match CSS-selectors and HTML.
-title: Understanding CSS hierarchy-matching
+published: 2012-12-27
 ---
 To get a feel for how CSS-selectors should be written, you need to understand how browsers match them to the related markup.
 The following tries to give a top-level description that might not be entirely accurate but should still give you a good enough idea of how CSS and HTML get combined during rendering.

 **Note:** Writing this, I realized that this is probably not how it actually works, as using regular expressions to match selectors and hierarchies would obviate the need for repeated identification-cycles.
 Nevertheless, thinking of the process this way helps writing simpler selectors, so the model remains valid.